kaushik2901/nodejs-workshop/code/Day3/moviesAssignment/readme.md

 - GET List of movies
 - GET Detailed model of a single movies
 - POST Create a movie
-- POST Edit a movie
+- PUT Edit a movie
 - POST Like a movie
+- DELETE a movie

 ### Integrate APIs in frontend